China

 At the start of the Sino-Japanese war, Wang Wen-Hua was serving in the 21st PS of the 4th PG.
 This unit was at the time equipped with Curtiss Hawk IIIs.

-On 14 August 1937 the IJNAF Kanoya Kokutai despatched nine Mitsubishi G3M2 Model 21 long-range bombers under the command of Lieutenant Commander Nitta to attack the Schien-Chiao Airfield near Hangchou and nine under the command of Lieutenant Commander Asano to attack the Kwangteh Airfield.
+On 14 August 1937, the IJNAF Kanoya Kokutai dispatched nine Mitsubishi G3M1 Model 11 long-range bombers under the command of Lieutenant Commander Nitta to attack the Schien Chiao Airfield near Hangchou and nine under the command of Lieutenant Commander Asano to attack the Kwang-teh Airfield.
 The Japanese planes took off from Matsuyama Airfield in Taipei at 14:50 (local Japanese time), each carrying two 250kg bombs.

 However barely had the warning been received when a number of Hawk IIIs from the 21st and 23rd Squadrons of the 4th PG landed.
-The newly arrived fighters were hurriedly re-fuelled but this was far from complete when the air alarm started due to the arrival of Lieutenant Commander Nitta's bombers.
-Colonel Kao rushed to his aircraft No. IV-1, which had just been landed by Captain Mao Ying-Chu.
+The newly arrived fighters were hurriedly re-fuelled, but this was far from complete when the air alarm started due to the arrival of Lieutenant Commander Nitta’s bombers.
+Colonel Kao rushed to his aircraft no. IV-1, which had just been landed by Captain Mao Ying-Chu.
 Ordering Mao to go get another aircraft, Kao jumped into IV-1 and, without waiting to be refuelled, took off immediately.
-He joined up with Lieutenant Tan Won who had just spotted Nitta's flight (No.1 Shotai) of 3 G3M's.
+He joined up with Lieutenant Tan Won who had just spotted Nitta’s flight (1st Shotai) of three G3Ms.

-The Japanese came in at the low "attack" altitude of 500m, which made it easier for the Chinese to intercept them right after the take-off.
-The Japanese dropped their bombs on the airfield doing little damage.
-Tan opened fire on the No.3 G3M in Nitta's Shotai.
+It's possible that they only saw one G3M since according to Japanese records, Nitta’s flight (1st Shotai) did not find Schien Chiao Airfield in their first effort.
+When they turned back south, the No.3 separated from the flight and Nitta and No.2 missed the airfield again.
+The latter two could do nothing but flew home.
+They did not see Chinese aircraft either.
+The Japanese bomber came in at the low “attack” altitude of 500m, which made it easier for the Chinese to intercept it right after the take-off.
+The No.3 G3M dropped its bombs on the airfield doing little damage.
+Tan opened fire on G3M.
 However, the much more experienced Kao noted that Tan had opened fire from out of effective range.
 Kao then bore in himself and closed in also on the No.3 Japanese aircraft.
 He first silenced the two Japanese gunners and then closed in to 20m(!) firing steadily at the left engine.
-The wing tanks on the left wing caught fire and the G3M crashed burning near the town of Banshan near the airfield.
+The wing tanks on the left wing caught fire and the G3M crashed burning near the town of Ban Shan near the airfield.

-While Kao was attacking the No.2 plane in No. 3 Shotai, 21st PS Squadron Leader Captain Lee Kuei-Tan and his wingmen Lieutenant Wang Wen-Hua and Lieutenant Liu Chi-Sheng caught up with the No. 3 plane of the Shotai.
-Shooting at the hapless G3M repeatedly, the three brought it down near Banshan.
+While Kao was attacking the No.2 plane in the 3rd Shotai, 21st PS Squadron Leader Captain Lee Kuei-Tan and his wingmen Lieutenant Wang Wen-Hua and Lieutenant Liu Chi-Sheng caught up with the No. 3 plane of the same Shotai.
+Shooting at the hapless G3M repeatedly, the three brought it down near Ban Shan.
+This G3M (No.3 from 3rd Shotai) had got separated from the rest of the Shotai long before arriving over Shien Chiao.

-So, the final tally for the day was 3 G3M's destroyed and one written off on landing.
-Actually, Chinese pilots made only 3 claims but AA gun crews also made 3 additional claims.
-As a result, 6 claims were submitted in total (and publicised for propaganda purposes).
+So, the final tally for the day was 3 G3Ms destroyed and one written off on landing.
+Actually, Chinese pilots made only 3 claims, but AA gun crews also made 3 additional claims.
+As a result, 6 claims were submitted in total (and publicized for propaganda purposes).

 During the night of 14 and 15 August the pilots of the 4th PG at Schien-Chiao airbase had to prepare their fighters themselves since the ground personnel had left the field to take shelter during the air raid on 14 August and had not returned.
 The pilots carried cans of fuel on their backs from the storage building to the field, punched holes on the cans and fuelled the aircraft themselves.
 They had not eaten since noon, and were not able to go to bed until 1:30 a.m.
 They did not sleep long because alarm sounded less than two hours later.